levi0206/lerblog2/content/posts/autodiff.md

     \end{aligned}
     $$

 Now we present the calculation in **computational graphs**.
-The procedure of the forward-mode automatic differentiation can be expressed as the graph
+The process of the forward-mode automatic differentiation can be expressed as the graph
 ![png](https://levi0206.github.io/lerblog2/autodiff/forward.png)
+Note that this is the graph for the partial derivative of $y$ with respect to $x_1$.
+Thus, if your model takes a $n$-dimensional vector as input, then you have to traverse the graph for $n$ times, which is extremely slow and inefficient for the optimization of deep-learning models.